edson-acordi/4bit-microcomputer/README.md

 # History and Motivation
-This project was something that I always wanted to do, and some sources of inspiration can be seen at:
+Since the time I took an 8086 assembly language programming course, this project has been something that I have always wanted to do.
+Some sources of inspiration can be seen at:

 http://www.sinaptec.alomar.com.ar/2018/03/computadora-de-4-bits-capitulo-1.html
 https://www.bigmessowires.com/nibbler/